Estate & Legacy Intelligence

 • Inter-Vivos Trust (set up during lifetime)

-• Insurance trust: write your policy in trust for direct, fast payout to beneficiaries
+• Insurance trust: write your policy in trust for direct, fast payout

 💡 Insurance policies held in trust bypass probate entirely and are paid directly to beneficiaries, completely shielding them from creditor claims.